Rural grocery stores

 See this page in: English

 Small-town grocery stores are the heart of rural communities, yet many struggle with competition from larger chain stores, a shrinking customer base, and changing customer demands for fresh produce and greater variety.
 The University of Minnesota Extension Regional Sustainable Development Partnerships (RSDP) support rural grocers affected by these issues through a number of resources and projects.
 We offer fresh produce handling guides for small retailers, information on how to work with farmers to sell locally grown produce, and in-store produce handling training and education.
 We also conduct research on innovative ways to help farmers sell local produce through rural grocers.
-These projects address needs identified in our 2015 statewide Rural Grocery Survey and through our face-to-face conversations with rural grocery owners throughout Minnesota.
+These projects address needs identified in our 2015 and 2019 statewide Rural Grocery Survey and through our face-to-face conversations with rural grocery owners throughout Minnesota.

 Projects and resources

 Farm to grocery provides opportunities for increased sales and market access.
 Diversified supply chains, such as farm to grocery, are important for a resilient food system.
 This Farm to Grocery Toolkit is a resource for farmers and grocers to help facilitate the sale of farm-grown products to grocery stores, particularly those stores in rural Minnesota.
 The toolkit covers legality and methods of selling and buying local foods, includes a legal product checklist and various templates (labeling local foods, farm feature, invoicing, margin calculator), provides tips on building a successful business relationship, and guidance on processing local foods for sale.
 Funding for this project was made possible through partnership with the Minnesota Institute for Sustainable Agriculture (MISA) and funding from a MN Department of Agriculture Specialty Crop Block Grant.